COSC 6367 --- Evolutionary Programming ( Dr. Eick )

 Evolutionary Computing studies a wide range of problem-solving techniques which are based on principles of biological evolution, such as natural selection and genetic inheritance.
 These techniques are currently widely applied to a variety of problems, ranging from practical applications in industry and commerce to leading-edge scientific research.

 The course will be giving an introduction to evolutionary computing and discuss the application of evolutionary computing to search, optimization, machine learning, design, simulation of evolution in biological and other systems, and art.
-It will also provide a sound introduction to related fields, namely search, numerical optimization, soft computing and reinforcement learning.
-Moreover, we will take a look at approaches which try to understand what rules guide the evolution of complex systems in general, such as the evolution of cities.
-Finally, Artificial Life which centers on the study of computer systems which exhibit charactistics of living organisms will also briefly covered.
+It will also provide a sound introduction to related fields, namely search and numerical optimization.
+Moreover, we will take a closer look at approaches which try to understand what rules guide the evolution of complex systems, such as the evolution of cities, and at work which centers on developing agent-based systems which solve problems collaboratively.
+In particular, in the part of the course agent-based modeling and simulation, software platforms for agent-based modelling, and swarm intellgence approaches will be covered.

 News COSC 6367